 Francis Kerr-Jarrett was a landowner and sugar manufacturer in Jamaica.
 He served as Custos Rotulorum of Saint James Parish, Jamaica from 1933–1965.

 Custos rotulorum is Latin for ‘keeper of the rolls.
-It is a civic post in Jamaica that involved helping to maintain law and order.
+It is a civic post in Jamaica that involves helping to maintain law and order.

 The Kerr-Jarrett Family